Thursday, 25 December 2025

 "You gotta keep climbing, you gotta keep fit, you gotta keep smiling, you gotta eat shit".

-Although it seems fairly consistent with the 'riding the gravy train' sentiments expressed on WYWH, Waters was adamant You Gotta Be Crazy didn’t match his concept for the album.
+Although that seems fairly consistent with the 'riding the gravy train' sentiments expressed on WYWH, Waters was adamant You Gotta Be Crazy didn’t fit with his concept for the album.
 Having got his way, Waters then delivered Have A Cigar and Welcome To The Machine.
 This is where I start to have issues.

 I like Roy Harper and he does a great job on Have A Cigar in conveying the insincerity and cynicism of a certain type of record business executive.
 But it's that very cynicism that makes the track so unedifying for me.
 The "by the way, which one's Pink?" line fits well, but only adds to the dark sarcasm at the root of the song.